ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

    define hasSepsis:
        where hasFever AND hasSepsisSymptoms;

 The ``where`` portion of the statement is the logical expression.
-NLPQL logical expressions use data from **one or more** task result documents and compute a new set of results, which get written back to MongoDB as new result documents.
+Logical expressions operate on high-level NLPQL features such as ``hasFever`` and ``hasSepsisSymptoms``, not on individual variables such as ``Temperature.value``.
+The presence of an ``nlpql_feature.variable_name`` token indicates that the expression is actually single-row, not multi-row.

-The evaluation of a logical expressions is also called a **multi-row operation**.
+NLPQL logical expressions use data from **one or more** task result documents and compute a new set of results.
+The results get written back to MongoDB as a set of new result documents.
+The evaluation of a logical expressions is also called a **multi-row operation**, since it typically consumes and generates multiple rows in the intermediate results CSV file.

 The evaluation mechanisms used for mathematical and logical operations are quite different.
 To fully understand the issues involved, it helps to